prefix-dev/pixi-build-backends/docs/backends/pixi-build-python.md

     compilers = ["c", "cxx"]
     ```

+!!! info "Automatic Compiler Detection"
+    The backend automatically detects compilers required by certain build tools in your `build-system.requires`.
+For example:

+    - `maturin` → "rust"
+    - `setuptools-rust` → "rust"

+    These detected compilers are merged with any explicitly configured compilers.
+You only need to manually specify compilers if your package uses build tools that aren't auto-detected.

 !!! info "Comprehensive Compiler Documentation"
     For detailed information about available compilers, platform-specific behavior, and how conda-forge compilers work, see the [Compilers Documentation](../key_concepts/compilers.md).